chuseq/som/README.md

 MATRIX: the name of the output file
 ```
 ## som.c
-Contains a basic general implementation of Kohonen's SOM algorithm.
+Contains a basic general implementation of Teuvo Kohonen's SOM algorithm.
 It can be used in any dataset.

 Usage:
 ```